-Ultimately, exercises will improve both your pain and ability to move about every day.
-Exercises for shoulder arthritis should be commenced gently and carefully.
+You should commence exercises for shoulder arthritis gently and carefully.
 Just as you can do too little, you can also do too much.
 Your physiotherapist can guide you through what exercises are best for you and your stage of arthritis.
+Ultimately, exercises will improve both your pain and your ability to move about every day.

 Common Shoulder Pain & Injury Conditions

 - Shoulder Tendinopathy